 Supporting -

 Key organisations 2

 Individuals 0

 Landowners 0

 Total 2

-10141 -

 Objecting -

 Key organisations 3

 Individuals 8

 Landowners 0

 Total 11

-Allocations DPD.
-Please refer to separate Report of Consultation for 1 development did so by responding to the consultation on the draft site master plan, which ran in parallel to the of issues raised and the Council's response.
+er to separate Report of Consultation f of development did so by responding to the consultation on the draft site master plan, which ran in parallel to the coff issues raised and the Council's response.
 Amendment

-Issue / Summary of Comment Significant?
+• Significant?
 Response required?

-Organisations
+Organisations Ī

-Organisations who disagreed ma ade the following comments:
+Organisations who disagreed re made the following comments:

-Area.
-Proposed 10m planted buffer development from Piccotts Er buffer to protect setting of Cor Dwellings should not exceed 2 tts End Conservation Area on a herefore within setting of Conservation on western edge of site (face of and) is not sufficient - suggest 15m Change required.
+prominent hillside location - Area.
+Proposed 10m planted buffer development from Piccotts E buffer to protect setting of C Dwellings should not exceed er on western edge of site (face of End) is not sufficient - suggest 15m Change required.
 These concerns were raised and considered through the preparation of the Core Strategy and have therefore been taken into account by the Council and Planning Inspector when considering the suitability of this site for development.
 The Council recognises that it is important to minimise the impact of the development on the archaeological and heritage assets surrounding LA1.
 It is satisfied that these matters are appropriately recognised and addressed through Policy LA1 and in the associated master plan, particularly in considering the setting and form of the development and in protecting the character of Piccotts End, subject to a minor clarification amendment MC16 & MC17).
 A 10m buffer is considered an appropriate depth in order to safeguard the setting of the conservation area.
 The buffer would provide sufficient separation and screening between the development and the conservation area without the need for increasing its depth.
 This factor should be considered alongside the contribution from the existing landscaping within the site, the role of new planting, the need for development to follow the topography of the site, and through careful design and layout of the new housing.
 In terms of buildings heights, whilst it is envisaged that the majority of the development will be two storey in height, it is reasonable to have some limited taller elements to add visual and design interest within the development, but only where this is appropriate taking account of site topography.
-The Council does not want to hinder innovative designs by limiting heights to 2 1⁄2 storeys only.
+The Council does not want to hinder innovative designs by MC16 MC17

+limiting heights to 2 1⁄2 storeys only.
 It is however accepted that this issue would benefit from clarification.
 The 'Key Development Principles' section of Policy LA1 currently has two separate requirements relating to design.
-These are as follows: • "Deliver a mix of two storeys, except where a higher element would create interest and focal points in the street scene."
-It is accepted that a clearer wording would be as follows: • "Deliver a mix of housing, inclu MC16 MC17
+These are as follows: "Deliver a mix of two storey and three storey housing including 40% affordable homes; and Limit buildings to two storeys, except where a higher element would create interest and focal points in the street scene."
+It is accepted that a clearer wording would be as follows: "Deliver a mix of housing, including 40% affordable homes (MC16); and Limit buildings to two storeys, except where a higher element would create interest and focal points in the street scene and is appropriate in terms of topography and visual impact (MC17)."